 Kim Lien temple's entrance

 Kim Lien Temple was constructed during the Ly Dynasty in a village called Kim Hoa, which is now known as Kim Lien village in Phuong Lien ward, Dong Da district.
-It was built to honour Cao Son Dai Vuong, a deity who safeguards and bestows blessings upon people, protecting them from natural disasters and formidable enemies to maintain a peaceful life.
+It was built to honour Cao Son Dai Vuong, a deity who safeguards and bestows blessings upon people, protecting them from natural disasters and formidable enemies to ensure a peaceful life.

 According to legend, Cao Son Dai Vuong is the son of Lac Long Quan and Au Co.
 He was one of 50 children who followed their mother to the mountains and fought alongside Son Tinh against Thuy Tinh, aiming to bring peace to the people.
 Subsequently, he requested his father to settle in the undeveloped land, which is presently Phuong Lien ward, Dong Da district in Hanoi.
-To express their gratitude, the community erected temples to worship him after his demise.
+To express their gratitude, the community erected a temple to worship him after his demise.

 The ancient beauty of Kim Lien temple